 Publishing, Art Exhibitions, and Special Opportunities

 As a winner, you may have a special opportunity to showcase your talents worldwide while raising awareness of ocean issues to a broader community.
-Bow Seat organizes art exhibitions, pop up art shows, and film screenings; curates anthologies of art and poetry; and finds opportunities to publish student writing.
-As part of Bow Seat’s student collection, your creative piece will help to educate and inspire audiences to take action!
+Bow Seat organizes art exhibitions, pop up shows, and social media campaigns; curates anthologies of art and poetry; finds opportunities to publish student writing; and showcases all winning student work in our online gallery.
+As part of Bow Seat’s student art collection, your creative piece will help to educate and inspire audiences to take action!Upcoming Events & Exhibits